zeh3/spotify-data-parser/DEVELOPMENT.md

 #### 6/17/2020
    - one of my friends managed to do integer overflow.
 I congratulated him on the sheer amount of music he listens to and then made some changes so that everything deals with seconds instead of milliseconds.
 I don't think it's even possible to listen to enough music in a year to break it now?
+   - getting it set up sucked though, I'm rewriting this as a python script whenever I feel motivated to lol